 Look at the color and texture of the discharge on your underwear.

-Put clean fingers into your vagina, and then check the color and texture color of the mucus on your fingers.
+Put clean fingers into your vagina, and then check the color and texture of the mucus on your fingers.

-The best way to feel the consistency of your mucus is rub it and pull it between your thumb and index finger.
+The best way to feel the consistency of your mucus is to rub it and pull it between your thumb and index finger.
 Record everything you notice about your mucus on a chart daily: your period days, dry days, wet days, sticky days, cloudy days, and slippery days.

 When you first start charting your mucus, it’s best to avoid vaginal sex for 1 whole cycle (or use condoms).
 Sex can make your body produce more or different mucus, which can be confusing when you’re starting out.